Locations:

 Advertisement

-Acetaminophen is metabolized by the liver and is not a great option for those with liver issues.
+Acetaminophen is metabolized by your liver and isn’t a great option for those with liver issues.

-Dr. Goldman says that there isn’t necessarily one right answer for everyone.
-Factors such as your underlying cause and medical history (such as kidney or liver issues) may determine if one option is safer than the other.
-It’s best to check with your healthcare provider on which option to use.
+Dr. Goldman says there isn’t necessarily one right answer for everyone.
+Factors such as your underlying cause and medical history (like kidney or liver issues) may determine if one option is safer than the other.
+It’s best to check with a healthcare provider on which option to use.

 As an anti-inflammatory drug, ibuprofen may be a smart pick for pain such as:

-Acetaminophen, which reduces pain signals, may be a good choice for pain such as:
+Acetaminophen, which reduces pain signals, may be a good choice for pain like:

 Additionally, most research suggests acetaminophen and ibuprofen have similar results in controlling fevers in adults, so pick what works for you.
 But ibuprofen tends to work better as a fever reducer in children.
 Be sure to follow the dosage guidelines on the label for your little one’s age and weight.